-Dogs need to eat to get energy and for building block, they can’t make themselves.
+Dogs need to eat to get energy and for building blocks, they can’t make themselves.
 That’s why each and every ingredient in dog food plays an important role.
-Together they should provide all that dogs need to live a healthy and full of energy life.
+Together they should provide all that dogs need to live a healthy and full-of-energy life.

 How important is water for dogs?

 Water is crucial.
 Almost 70% of a dog's body is water, every single body cell relies on it, and losing 15-20 % may result in death.
 Dogs that work hard, like sled dogs, hunting dogs, search-and-rescue dogs, etc., often need more water due to and amongst others:

 Water loss from slight diarrhea caused by stress, etc.

 If the dog is not drinking enough water, a loss of just a few percent of body water may negatively affect his or her mental and physical work performance (Otto et al, 2017).
 Dehydration causes a reduction in blood volume that carries oxygen to working muscles, increases pulse rate, and increases core temperature as heat is not transported out from the body with the water.
 These, in turn, reduce the overall exercise performance capacity and may cause the dog to feel unwell from nausea and stomach disturbances.

 Hence, offering water as often as you can, preferably with an added spoon of something tasty, or diluted wet food snacking during the workout is a good idea.
 The meals can also be served soaked with fluid to secure water intake when resting in between the exercises.